nsccs/pygames/conways/README.md

 ### Cells

-Cells are simply alive or dead and can be asked for the location of the the neighbors with which they share a side (left, right, up, down).
+Cells are simply alive or dead and can be asked for the location of the neighbors with which they share a side (left, right, up, down).

 ### Egocentric approach